SexyEunwoo/C_Sharp/README.md

 ![ex_screenshot](./Image/Modbus_TCP_Exe_File.png)
 #### Second.
 Put in your IP address and Port number in textbox
 ![ex_screenshot](./Image/Modbus_TCP_IP_Port.png)
 #### Third.
-If connection success, all of the functions will be enabled like below
+If connection success, all of the things will be enabled like below
 ![ex_screenshot](./Image/Modbus_TCP_Connected.png)